 Who We Are

-We’re just a bunch of folks who enjoy getting together to sing — no particular expertise required (staying in key is nice, but you won’t be shot if you don’t).
+We’re just a bunch of folks who enjoy getting together to sing — no particular expertise required (staying in key is nice, but the point is having fun and learning).
 We sing mainly folksongs (your definition thereof), but you may hear almost anything at one time or another.
 We have no dues or other memberships requirements, though we are associated with the Seattle Folklore Society.

 Where We Meet